haskell/haskell-ide-engine/README.md

 }
 ```

-Now open a haskell project with Sublime Text.
+Now open a Haskell project with Sublime Text.
 You should have these features available to you:

 1. Errors are underlined in red
 2. LSP: Show Diagnostics will show a list of hints and errors